 Generation Talent was a joint initiative between BITC and The Department for Work and Pensions (DWP) developed by the Talent & Skills Leadership Team to help jobseekers by providing practical help for companies as they promote their vacancies to the unemployed.

-The labour market is moving faster than education can respond – could the digital economy be the key to social mobility?
-In partnership with Goldman Sachs, we invite you to explore how the digital economy is impacting employers, teachers and young people.
+Technology and the labour market are moving faster than education can respond – could the digital economy be the solution to social mobility?

 Over 21,000 young people across South and West Wales are building their skills ahead of entering the world of work, with support from more than 400 volunteers from Barclays.